SwaroopGiri/Pi_hole_configuration/README.md

-# How to configure network-wide adblocking with Pi-Hole using raspberry pi
+# How to configure network-wide adblocker with Pi-Hole using raspberry pi

 Pi-hole is a Linux network-level advertisement and Internet tracker blocking application which acts as a DNS sinkhole and optionally a DHCP server, intended for use on a private network.
 It is designed for low-power embedded devices with network capability, such as the Raspberry Pi, but supports any Linux machines.